Germanwings plane diverted to Stuttgart due to suspected oil loss

 “This is a standard safety procedure.
 It was not an emergency landing,” it said, adding the aircraft was being examined by technicians.

-Germanwings, a budget unit of German airline Lufthansa, has been in the spotlight after one of its planes crashed into a mountain in the French Alps last week, killing everyone on board.
+Germanwings, a budget unit of German airline Lufthansa , has been in the spotlight after one of its planes crashed into a mountain in the French Alps last week, killing everyone on board.
+(Reporting by Maria Sheahan, editing by William Hardy)